 In addition to the IRCA’s provisions on visas, Form I-9s and anti-discrimination, there are many other government agencies and programs that employers should be aware of relating to immigration compliance, which are discussed in the later chapters of this manual, such as handling ICE audits in Chapter 12: Investigations, and online verification system E-Verify in Chapter 15: E-Verify).

 Additionally, this manual provides chapters on “how-to” topics to identify strategies to assist employers in complying with law and avoiding knowingly hiring or retaining undocumented individuals.

 State immigration laws

 Immigration has traditionally been a subject of federal law.
-Indeed, the United States Constitution provides in Article 1, Section 8, that “the Congress shall have Power … to establish a uniform Rule of Naturalization …” Beginning in approximately 2009, however, states and local governments became active on immigration issues by passing a variety of laws addressing various aspects of immigration, including employment eligibility verification practices.
+Indeed, the United States Constitution provides in Article 1, Section 8, that “the Congress shall have Power … to establish a uniform Rule of Naturalization …” Beginning in approximately 2009, however, frustrated with the lack of federal immigration reform and consistent federal guidelines in many areas, states and local governments became active on immigration issues by passing a variety of laws addressing various aspects of immigration, including employment eligibility verification practices.

 Between 2009 and 2019, states and local governments passed more than 1,300 laws relating to immigration or to undocumented workers.
 Some laws relate to employment verification and require employers to use E-Verify or take other steps at the time of hire to verify an individual’s identify and authorization to work in the United States.
 Other laws are related to providing sanctuary policies or prohibiting sanctuary cities, treatment of or benefits for refugees and asylees, education/civics and instate tuition for immigrants.